NIFTy-PPL/J-UBIK/paper/paper.md

 parallel computing on clusters or GPUs.

 Building generative models with \texttt{NIFTy.re} for specific instruments and applications can be very tedious and labor-intensive.
-Here, \texttt{J-UBIK} comes into play, which addresses this challenge from two angles.
+Here, \texttt{J-UBIK} comes into play which adresses this challenge from two angles.
 First, it provides tools to simplify the creation of new likelihood and prior models and acts as a flexible toolbox.
 It implements a variety of generic response functions, such as spatially-varying point-spread functions (PSFs) [@Eberle:2023] and enables the user to define diverse correlation structures for various sky components.
 Second,
 \texttt{J-UBIK} includes implementations for several instruments.
-Currently, it supports Chandra, eROSITA pointings, and JWST observations, with plans to expand this list as the user base grows.
+Currently, it supports Chandra, eROSITA pointings, and JWST observations.
-This expansion will provide users with a diverse set of accessible inference algorithms for various instruments.
-Ultimately \texttt{J-UBIK} enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.
+Through the use of Bayesian statistics, \texttt{J-UBIK} enables the user to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal and arbitrary derived quantities.

-The software has already been applied by @Westerkamp:2023, and publications on eROSITA pointings and JWST are currently in preparation.
-In the future, the set of instruments will be further expanded to include existing imaging pipelines from \texttt{NIFTy}
+It also allows for seamless integration of several data sets and to perform multi-instrument reconstructions.
-and \texttt{NIFTy.re} such as those described in @Platz:2023, @Roth:2023, @Hutschenreuter:2022,
+As the list of supported instruments grows, these capabilities and accessible inference algorithms will be accessible by a diverse set of usergroups.

-as well as new ones.
+The software has already been applied to Chandra data [@Westerkamp:2023], and publications on eROSITA pointings and JWST are currently in preparation.
+In the future, the set of instruments will be further expanded to include existing imaging pipelines from \texttt{NIFTy} and \texttt{NIFTy.re} such as those described in [@Platz:2023], [@Roth:2023; Roth:2024], [@Hutschenreuter:2022; Hutschenreuter:2023], as well as new ones.

 # Bayesian Imaging with \texttt{J-UBIK}
 At the core of the \texttt{J-UBIK} package is Bayes’ theorem: